tobias-tengler/create-relay-app/docs/default-values.md

 ### --typescript

-If the `typescript` package is installed **or** there is a `tsconfig.json` file in the root directory of your project, we assume you are using Typescript, unless specified otherwise.
+If the `typescript` package is installed **or** there is a `tsconfig.json` file in the root directory of your project, we assume you are using TypeScript, unless specified otherwise.

 ### --schema-file